 Fully open access journals are becoming a larger part of publishers’ portfolios.
 This is consistent with recent analyses showing a growing proportion of articles being published in fully open access journals.

 Putting it all together

 The explosive growth of APCs paid in the past year is a promising sign for the move towards gold open access.
 It reflects the success of funder mandates and block grants encouraging immediate open access.

 With both the number and cost of APCs rising, institutions will increasingly need to rely on offsetting deals to keep costs down.
 Jisc will continue to investigate the effectiveness of offsetting deals and support those that aid the community.
-When publishing with publishers who don’t offer offsets, institutions may find that they .
-Jisc supports mechanisms, such as Publications Router, to make green open access more efficient.
+When publishing with publishers who don’t offer offsets, institutions may find that they increasingly need to go down the green route in order to mitigate rising costs.

 The costs of publishing in fully open access journals are also expected to rise slightly, as these journals bring their pricing more in line with their hybrid competitors.
 However, we expect fully open access APCs to remain well below those of hybrid.

 As APCs become a larger part of the open access landscape, it’s more important than ever to track them in a consistent, standardized way.
 Jisc, together with RCUK and COAF, has released a new, simplified version of the APC spreadsheet that helps standardize the way offset APCs are recorded.
 Jisc Monitor Local is a software that makes it easy for institutions to track and record APCs, and Monitor UK brings APC data together at a national level to track and compare open access costs.

 For detailed information about how the data was cleaned and processed, and the potential issues with the data, see the detailed analysis.
 Note that the analysis below does not take into account changes to the exchange rate.
 Part of the growth in the year 2016 can be attributed to the pound’s value falling with respect to other currencies.